qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 Range
 -----

-The ``qx.ui.form.IRange`` interface defines the essential parts for all widgets dealing with ranges.
+The ``qx.ui.form.IRange`` interface defines the essential components for all widgets dealing with ranges.
 It defines the following methods.

 |irange.png|